 AARP Hearing Center

-The second most common form is vascular dementia, which is caused by decreased blood flow to the brain.
+The second most common form is vascular dementia, which is caused by decreased blood flow to the brain and damage to blood vessels in the brain.
 Other types of dementia include Lewy body dementia and frontotemporal dementia.
-In addition, certain medical conditions can cause serious memory problems that resemble dementia.
+Some people may experience symptoms from more than one cause, a disorder known as mixed dementia.
+In addition, certain medical conditions and even medications can cause serious memory problems that resemble dementia.

 What it is